neurolib-dev/neurolib/README.md

 </p>

 ### Whole-brain network

+A detailed example is available as a [IPython Notebook](examples/example-0-aln-minimal.ipynb).

 To simulate a whole-brain network model, first we need to load a DTI and a resting-state fMRI dataset (an example dataset called `gw` is provided in the `neurolib/data/datasets/` directory).